 - The abutment teeth are strong enough to support a new bridge or you have adequate jawbone to support dental implants.

-If you would like to discover how Dr. Gupta and the rest of our team can use crowns, bridges, and other procedures to improve your oral health, contact our office.
+If you would like to discover how Dr. Gupta and the rest of our team can use crowns, bridges, and other procedures to improve your oral health, contact our dental office.